-MEDICAL OFFICE ADMINISTRATION A25310
+MEDICAL OFFICE ADMINISTRATION A25310 Associate of Applied Science Degree

-This curriculum prepares individuals for employment in medical and other health-care related offices.
+This curriculum prepares individuals for employment in medical and other healthcare related offices.

-Course work include medical terminology; information systems; office management; medical coding; billing and insurance; legal and ethical issues; and formatting and word processing.
+Course work will include medical terminology; information systems; office management; medical coding; billing and insurance; legal and ethical issues; and formatting and word processing.
 Students will learn administrative and support functions and develop skills applicable in medical environments.